Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 In order to shed some light on the performance of the implemented models in specific applications, the user can compute several MCMC diagnostic measures using the command \code{UPG.Diag}.
 Specifically, a call to \code{UPG.Diag} will return the effective sample size (ESS) for each coefficient derived using \code{effectiveSize} from \pkg{coda} (\citealp{coda}).\footnote{Effective sample sizes in \pkg{coda} are derived from the spectral density at 0 which is estimated based on fitting an autoregressive process to the posterior draws.} In addition, inefficiency factors (IE; given by the number of saved draws divided by the effective sample size) and the effective sampling rate (ESR; given by the effective sample size divided by the running time of the sampler in seconds) are returned.
 To allow for a more convenient 'quick check' of the behavior of the Markov chain, \code{UPG.Diag} also returns the minimum, maximum and median across all coefficients as summary statistics of these three diagnostic measures.

-To provide some performance measures and to give a sense of magnitude in terms of expected computation time, we summarize ESS, IE and ESR for probit as well as binary, binomial and multinomial logit models using the example data sets that come with \pkg{UPG}.
+To give a sense of magnitude with respect to computational performance, we summarize ESS, IE and ESR for probit as well as binary, binomial and multinomial logit models using the presented example data sets.
 For each model, 10,000 posterior draws are sampled after an initial burn-in period of 1,000 iterations.
-All simulations have been run on an Intel i7 CPU @ 2.40GHz.
+All simulations have been run on an AMD Ryzen 5 5500U.
 The results of this exercise are shown in \autoref{tab:speed}.
 While the table shows that the MCMC algorithms in \pkg{UPG} exhibit rather efficient sampling behavior, a pronounced drop in sampling \textit{speed} is visible when comparing the probit regression framework to the remaining models.
 This is due to the increased computational effort that results from sampling P{\'o}lya Gamma random variables.
 While these are not needed in the MCMC scheme of the probit model, they are necessary for all logit models in \pkg{UPG}, increasing computation time in each sweep of the sampler.
-Nevertheless, due to high levels of sampling \textit{efficiency}, an effective posterior sample size that is sufficient for inference can be generated in a speedy fashion in the logit frameworks as well.
-In general, adding a few thousand more effective posterior samples in medium-sized data sets will be possible in significantly less than a minute.
+Nevertheless, due to high levels of sampling \textit{efficiency}, an effective posterior sample size that is sufficient for inference can be generated speedily in the logit frameworks as well.